 Student Health Insurance

 All full-time Bennington College students must be covered by a health insurance policy.
-The previously offered plan and other College-sponsored insurance plans are no longer available to us.
-Students are required to provide their insurance information and a copy of their insurance card to the school and need to plan accordingly to pay their bill.
+Previously offered plans and other College-sponsored insurance plans are no longer available to us.
+Student must provide their own insurance coverage.
+If you do not have insurance coverage, you will not be able to enroll or attend as a student at Bennington.
+Students need to provide Proof of Health Insurance with a copy of their insurance card to Bennington College and need to plan accordingly to pay their bill for services in the Health Center.

 As you work through the decision process to determine the best option for health coverage while in college, know that the Bennington College Health Center charges usual and customary fees, just like any private doctor's office.